meergo/analytics-python/DEVELOPERS.md

   python3 -m pytest -v .
   ```

-## How to publish the Meergo Python SDK on PyPI
+## Publishing on PyPi (no more relevant)

+> ✋🏻🛑⛔️ We've decided **not to publish the Python SDK on PyPi**, as it makes code management and releases much easier to do directly referring GitHub from Pip (see the installation section on README).
+Therefore, this section is currently being kept in case of future needs, but is no longer being used.

 ### Necessary knowledge